Biking in the Summer Heat

 Summer is here and as usual in DC it is hot and humid.
 Many people forgo biking in the winter due to the cold, but I dare say summer biking can almost be unbearable.
 You can always layer clothes to keep warm, but you can’t legally take off enough clothes to stay cool!
 And because we don’t want you in any trouble, here are some tips to beat the heat.

-- Find a place to freshen up.
 Many gyms offer shower-only services if you don’t belong to a nearby gym.
-Add in some time to your commute so you can shower before headed to your final stop.
+Add in some time to your commute so you can shower before heading to your final stop.

 Biking when it’s hot can be enjoyable and fun by tweaking your route and adjusting your pace.
 Most importantly, stay hydrated and keep cool during your summer ride.

 Practice riding this summer with us to the Bike Book Club.
 We’ll be riding 5 miles or less to an Arlington County Library and discussing interesting books.
 Get some exercise, meet new people, and enjoy the summer ride!